flei2000/config/README.md

 It should returns `warning`.

 There is no pre-defined priority of different config sources (file or env).
+If a key is specified in more than 1 source, the last source wins.
-Usually env should be the first priority so call this function after all config files are read.
+Usually env should have higher priority than files, so call this function after all config files are read.